Platform Why Atrean Pricing Request Private Demo

 • No capital call management or distribution tracking

-• No AI layer — the platform is a traditional reporting tool
+• No meaningful AI layer; the platform remains a traditional reporting tool

 • Offices with meaningful private allocations quickly outgrow it

-Our honest assessment Black Diamond is an honest, reliable platform for RIAs managing primarily public portfolios with clean advisory relationships.
-For a family office with meaningful private equity, real estate, or venture allocations — and the associated capital call cadence and document complexity — it is not the right architecture.
-Offices often discover this 6 months in, when the manual workarounds for private market handling have accumulated into a second job for someone on the team.
+Our take Black Diamond is a reliable platform for RIAs managing primarily public portfolios with straightforward advisory relationships.
+For a family office with meaningful private equity, real estate, or venture allocations, plus the capital call cadence and document load that comes with them, it is usually the wrong architecture.
+Many offices only realize that after months of manual workarounds for private market handling.

 Orion